 Did you know that you can print on your index cards?

 Whether you pin your index cards to boards, keep them on a binder ring, or in a loose pile, you can definitely benefit from having each card typed out as neat as possible.
-This will, of course, make it easier to read what your genius mind was saying.
-Cause, let’s face it.
-We’ve all written down notes, key facts/clues, or important plot points and later went back to read it only to find out we must have been channeling some doctor because it’s nothing but chicken scratch!
+This will, of course, make it easier to read what your genius mind was thinking.
+Let’s face it, we’ve all written down notes, key facts/clues, or important plot points and later went back to read it only to find out we must have been channeling our inner doctor because it’s nothing but chicken scratch!

-The article I stumbled upon that taught me this neat trick is “How To Print On Index Cards” written by Rhonda Levine on eHow.
+The article I stumbled upon that taught me this neat trick is “How To Print On Index Cards” written by Rhonda Levine on Techwalla.com.

-Before purchasing index cards, check your printer to see the smallest size you can configure it to.
-Some printers won’t print on the smaller 3″x5″ cards.
-If this is the case, you can still print on the larger 4″x6″ cards.
+Before purchasing index cards, check your printer to see what is the smallest sized index card it can be configured to.
+Some printers will not print on the 3″ x 5″ cards.
+If this is the case, you can still print on the larger 4″ x 6″ cards.

 Place a stack of index cards in your printer tray and move the printer guide up against them to let your printer know it’s loaded with index cards.

-For MS Word, click on the “Page Layout” tab.
+From MS Word, click on the “Page Layout” tab

 Change the margins in MS Word to be no more than 1/2″ all the way around.